microsoft/vscode-docs/api/working-with-extensions/testing-extension.md

 # Testing Extension

-VS Code supports running and debugging tests for your extension that require the VS Code API.
-These tests will run inside a special instance of VS Code, the `Extension Development Host`, and have access to the full APIs.
-We refer to these tests as integration tests, because they go beyond unit tests that can run in isolation from a VS Code window.
+Visual Studio Code supports running and debugging tests for your extension.
+These tests will run inside a special instance of VS Code named the `Extension Development Host`, and have full access to the VS Code API.
+We refer to these tests as integration tests, because they go beyond unit tests that can run without a VS Code instance.
 This documentation focuses on VS Code integration tests.
 For unit testing, you can use any popular testing framework, like [Mocha](https://mochajs.org/) or [Jasmine](https://jasmine.github.io/).

 ## Yo Code test scaffolding